sm0ke7-dev/fetch_prompts/README.md

 ## 🎯 Project Overview

-This project provides a RESTful API for managing and retrieving prompts.
+This project provides a RESTful API for managing and retrieving prompts with AI integration.
 It follows a clean architecture pattern with separate layers for controllers, services, repositories, and models.
+The application can fetch prompt configurations, process user inputs with variable substitution, and submit requests to OpenAI API for structured responses.

 ## 🛠 Tech Stack